MaxChangInnodisk/ivit-i-web-api-fast/README.md

 * We support `intel`, `xilinx`, `hailo`, `nvidia`, `jetson` now.

 # Install Service
-We also support `sysytemctl` to launch iVIT-I when booting. you can select `cli` mode if your system doesn't have GUI and the default value is `gui` if you not set up the mode option.
+We also support `systemctl` to launch iVIT-I when booting. you can select `cli` mode if your system doesn't have GUI and the default value is `gui` if you not set up the mode option.

 * Install iVIT-I-Intel service into system, it will auto launch at background
   ```bash